 Remember, this exam was requested by the insurance company because they disagree with your diagnosis, and they are looking for a way to minimize costs.
 The doctor, as well as the insurance company, is not working in your best interests.

 Hire Robert White As Your Workers’ Compensation Attorney

 You should look into hiring a workers’ compensation attorney preferably before you go in to receive your independent medical evaluation.
 The attorney can request to see the letter and other documents the insurance company will send to the acting physician.
 The attorney can also prep you on the questions to ask during the exam so that you can learn more about your condition and not implicate yourself.
 Your attorney will also help you request the report the physician sends to the insurance company.

 The process of an IME may seem small, but it is a determining factor in your case.
 Testimony from this physician may affect the treatment you receive going forward and the money the insurance company pays.
 You need to find an attorney who understands the intricacies and inner workings of the physician-insurance company relationship.
 You also need to have an expert on your side to guide you in the right direction.

 You may feel small and powerless going up against an insurance company, but attorney Robert White can provide the support you need.
 Robert White is based in Texas, a state known for its lack of workers’ comp insurance, and he has litigated many personal injury cases.
 He is board-certified and committed to providing you with strong legal aid in your time of crisis.
-Schedule a consultation with attorney Robert White today to learn more about your rights as an injury victim.
+Schedule a consultation with attorney Robert White today to learn more about your rights.